-Patients and families in these situations are under great stress and require a skilled social worker to help process and address their complex and inter-related needs.
-Indeed, the changes and pressures that accompany terminal illness can magnify family tensions, and triggering new difficulties.
-Hospice social workers have specialized expertise in these issues and are able to help you adjust, cope and plan for the journey ahead.
+Patients and families in these situations are under great stress and require a skilled social worker to help process and address their complex needs.
+The changes and pressures that accompany terminal illness can magnify family tensions and trigger new difficulties.
+Hospice social workers have experience in these issues and are able to help you and your family adjust, cope, and plan for the journey ahead.

 A hospice social worker explains what hospice care is and the role of the hospice team.
 They help you navigate the healthcare system, as necessary.

 They help you and your family understand your care options as they relate to your goals and life circumstances.
-They can help identify other services you need and work with you to help you connect with those services.
+They can help identify other services you may need to increase your quality of life, and work with you to connect you to those services.

-A hospice social worker also guides you in applying for financial assistance or resources, such as Medicaid, temporary assistance programs for energy or utilities, or county assistance programs.
+A hospice social worker can also guide you in applying for financial assistance or resources, such as Medicaid, temporary assistance programs for energy or utilities, or county assistance programs.

-They work to help you understand your goals for your life and help support you in reaching those goals with planning.
-Social workers can help you complete a living will and other advance directives.
-They help you understand the differences between wills and powers of attorney.
+Social workers can help you complete a living will and other advance directives, such a Five Wishes, a complimentary, legal living will.
+They will talk with you about your healthcare choices and help you understand the differences between wills and powers of attorney.

 Hospice social workers also help you or your family member decide what environment is best for your loved one to receive care.
 They can assist in a transition from a rehabilitation center assisted living facility or nursing home back to your home, or vice versa.